 Before you start, it's important to make sure your old bathroom vanity is a good candidate for a makeover.
-Many stock vanities, such as the builder-grade cabinets you get at Home Depot, are made of laminated particleboard.
-If the lamination is lifting, think twice about putting energy into restoring the vanity because there's a good chance that the particleboard is moisture damaged and beyond saving.
+Many stock vanities, such as the builder-grade cabinets you get at Home Depot, are made of particleboard with a melamine veneer.
+If the veneer is lifting, think twice about putting energy into restoring the vanity because there's a good chance that the particleboard is moisture-damaged and beyond saving.
 If the damage is confined to the doors or drawer fronts, however, the bathroom vanity makeover can still go ahead because you can replace those.

 Preparing for a DIY Bathroom Vanity Makeover